New simulations of accreting DA white dwarfs: inferring accretion rates from the surface contamination

+Therefore, the expected presence of even a small amount of convective overshoot is likely to completely dominate such a small FCZ.
 The extension of the FCZ also depends on the accretion rate: the higher the accretion rate the wider the FCZ (not shown in the figure).
 In the case shown in Fig. \ref{fig:evol_abundances_and_FCZ_3}, the abundance of iron increases by 15\% with respect to the cases with a larger hydrogen envelope.
+This increase is not at all obvious in Fig. \ref{fig:evol_abundances_and_FCZ_3}, but is more evident for higher accretion rates.
+Fig. \ref{fig:iron} shows the dependence of the final iron abundances with the amount of hydrogen present in the envelope, for three different accretion rates.
+The maximum difference with respect to the case with larger hydrogen envelope happens for an accretion rate of $10^{10}$ g s$^{-1}$, being the increase of 233\%.
+In the intermediate case ($10^8$ g s$^{-1}$) the abundance increase is of 69\%.
 Other simulations show a much higher accumulation of heavy elements when the FCZ becomes thin.